brglackin/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
-The mean number of steps per day is <b>10766</b> and the median number of steps per day is <b>10765</b>.
+The mean number of steps per day was found to be **10766** and the median number of steps per day was **10765**.

 ## What is the average daily activity pattern?
-We can aggregate the steps counts by interval over all days and plot the results:
+The steps counts by interval over all days were aggregated and the results were plotted:

 ```r